Home » Special Diets » Nut Free » Caprese Salad Recipe

 caprese sald with tomatoes in background

-You can also make a chunky Caprese salad in the same style–this manner is easier to transport, and tastes just as good.
+You can also make a chunky Caprese salad recipe in the same style–this manner is easier to transport, and tastes just as good.
 I almost always bring this to our picnic dinners at the Hollywood Bowl, or Shakespeare in the Park (if you’re lucky enough to live in LA) and I just hold off on the salt until we’re ready to eat it.

 fork with tomato basil and mozzarella on it